Article

 • “We should focus on learning, not action items.”

-If the conversation naturally sparks an idea for how something can be improved, I’d rather someone shared it rather than keeping it to themselves.
-Side note: it’s a little like suggesting a blameless review means you can’t mention names (spoiler: you can, and it helps to).
+If the conversation naturally sparks an idea for how something can be improved, I’d rather someone share it rather than keep it to themselves.
+Side note: it’s a little like suggesting a blameless review means you can’t mention names (spoiler: you can, and it helps to do so).

 • “Actions don’t make you safer; they lead to more incidents.”